scott-griffiths/bitstring/doc/fp8.rst

     ]

-You'll see that there is only 1 zero value and only one 'nan' value.
+You'll see that there is only 1 zero value and only one 'nan' value, together with positive and negative 'inf' values.

 When converting from a Python float (which will typically be stored in 64-bits) unrepresentable values are rounded towards zero.